 ‘[T]he employee-finance capitalist polarization is the direct result of the grand success of the trillion dollar financial swindles, the tax payer-funded trillion dollar bailouts of the crooked bankers, and the illegal bank manipulation of interest rates.
 These uncorrected, unpunished crimes have driven up the costs of living and producing for employees and their employers.’

 In order to come to grips with the state of play for average working- and middle-class Americans twenty-five odd years after Ronald (the ‘Gipper’) Reagan rode into the political sunset, some hard-core context and perspective is apposite.
-For many folks who’ve spent time probing the issues arising from the GFC and more broadly those to do with the modern global economy, the Gipper’s election in 1980 is the closest (albeit not the only one) garrison point to which we must return if we are looking at battling the inequities, anomalies and iniquities that corrode not just the capitalist edifice, but democracy itself.
+For many folks who’ve spent time probing the issues arising from the GFC and more broadly those to do with the modern global economy and financial system (the Great Ponzi Scheme), the Gipper’s election in 1980 is the closest (albeit not the only one) garrison point to which we must return if we are looking at battling the inequities, anomalies and iniquities that corrode not just the capitalist edifice, but democracy itself.

 Reagan’s belief that the private sector, private enterprise, low taxes for the wealthy, and the profit motive is the answer to America’s problems was to have an extraordinary impact not only on how domestic and foreign policy was developed; it became the primary foundation of economic policy in general, and particularly that which affected how America’s financial sector operated.
 One of several mantras defining “Reaganomics”, that of the so-called ‘trickle down effect’ (aka the ‘rising tide that would lift all boats’), was decidedly more a torrent than a trickle, and said “torrent” was going up not down.